spacelephantlabs/AIPs/AIPS/aip-33.md

 ### Advanced token features

 Here is a non-exhaustive list of behaviours and characteristics token class could specify, to keep in mind during the design process.
-In my point of view, some items could be a dedicated future AIP.
+Some items could have a dedicated AIP in the future.

 - advanced token distribution
     - complex mint process,